dotnet/runtime/docs/design/specs/Ecma-335-Augments.md

 provides the implementation.

-While the syntax specified here (as well as the actual metadata format (paragraph II.22.27) allows any virtual method to be used to provide an implementation, a conforming program shall provide a virtual instance method actually implemented directly on the type or a static method implemented on the type or on a base type.
+While the syntax specified here (as well as the actual metadata format (paragraph II.22.27) allows any virtual method to be used to provide an implementation, a conforming program shall provide a virtual instance or static method actually implemented directly on the type.

 ### II.12 Semantics of Interfaces